-Responsible entities must submit a sufficient list of additional projects and management strategies to DEP no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to further department enforcement.

-If any lead entity's management strategies list falls short of meeting their next 5-year milestone reductions, additional projects and management strategies are required.
-To remain in compliance with the BMAP until January 14, 2026, responsible entities with project deficits must catalog their efforts to identify management strategies to meet their milestone reduction requirements.
+Responsible entities must submit a sufficient list of creditable projects with estimated reductions which demonstrates how the entity is going to meet their milestone to DEP no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to department enforcement.
+If any lead entity is unable to submit a sufficient list of eligible management strategies to meet their next 5-year milestone reductions, specific project identification efforts are required to be submitted by January 14, 2026.
+Any such project identification efforts must define the purpose of and a timeline to identify sufficient projects to meet the upcoming milestone.
+The project description and estimated completion date for any such project identification effort must be provided and reflect the urgency of defining, funding, and implementing projects to meet the upcoming and future BMAP milestones.
 These planning efforts are ineligible for BMAP credit themselves but are necessary to demonstrate that additional eligible management actions will be forthcoming and BMAP compliance will be achieved.
-Examples of project identification efforts are included in Appendix C.
+Examples of project identification efforts are included in Appendix C. Only those entities that provide sufficient project identification efforts will be deemed as possessing a defined compliance schedule.
+Those entities without an adequate project list nor a defined compliance schedule to meet their upcoming 5-year milestone may be subject to enforcement actions.